d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

 ```

 Finally, note some slight complexity in our implementation of
 `SuccessiveHalvingScheduler`.
-Namely, `suggest` needs to return a configuration
+Say that a worker is free to run a job, and
+`suggest` is called when the current rung has almost been completely filled, but
-immediately.
-But if at least one other worker is still busy with an evaluation
+another worker is still busy with an evaluation.
+Since we lack the metric value
-in the current rung, we cannot determine the top $1 / \eta$ fraction to open the
+from this worker, we cannot determine the top $1 / \eta$ fraction to open up
+the next rung.
+On the other hand, we want to assign a job to our free worker,
-next rung.
-Instead, `suggest` starts a new round of successive halving already.
+so it does not remain idle.
+Our solution is to start a new round of successive
-However, once a rung is completed in `update`, we make sure to insert new
+halving and assign our worker to the first trial there.
+However, once a rung is
+completed in `update`, we make sure to insert new configurations at the
-configurations at the beginning of the queue, so they take precedence over
+beginning of the queue, so they take precedence over configurations from the
-configurations from the next round.
+next round.

 ## Hyperband

 While successive halving can greatly improve upon random search, the choice of
 $r_{min}$ can have a large impact on its performance.
 If $r_{min}$ is too small,
 our network might not have enough time to learn anything, and even the best
 configurations may be filtered out due to noisy observations.
-If $r_{min}$ is
-too large on the other hand, the benefits of successive-halving may be greatly
+On the other hand,
+if $r_{min}$ is too large, we do not save much time evaluating the low fidelity
+signals (as opposed to training until $r_{max}$), and the benefits of
-diminished.
+successive halving are diminished.

 Hyperband :cite:`li-iclr17` is an extension of successive halving that mitigates
 the risk of setting $r_{min}$ too small.
 It runs successive halving as subroutine,